Hubert005/IoT_Projekt/docs/arduino-nano/sequence-diagrams.md

     end
 ```

-The Nano never sends anything to `espSerial` unsolicited — every outbound UART frame is the ack to a `mix_*` command.
 Anything that does not start with `mix_` is silently dropped after the USB echo.

 ## 3 — Mix command — happy path